QuantEcon/lecture-python.myst/lectures/finite_markov.md

 ```

-We can confirm that the stochastic matrix is periodic as follows
+We can confirm that the stochastic matrix is periodic with the following code

 ```{code-cell} python3
 P = [[0.0, 1.0, 0.0, 0.0],